pengfeng/ask.py/README.md

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.

+> [!NOTE]
+> Our main goal is to illustrate the basic concepts of AI search engines with the raw constructs.
+> Performance or scalability is not in the scope of this program.

 > [UPDATE]
 >
+> - 2024-10-25: add hybrid search demo using DuckDB full-text search
 > - 2024-10-22: add GradIO integation
 > - 2024-10-21: use DuckDB for the vector search and use API for embedding
 > - 2024-10-20: allow to specify a list of input urls
 > - 2024-10-18: output-language and output-length parameters for LLM
 > - 2024-10-18: date-restrict and target-site parameters for seach

-> [!NOTE]
-> Our main goal is to illustrate the basic concepts of AI search engines with the raw constructs.
-> Performance or scalability is not in the scope of this program.

 ## The search-extract-summarize flow